 - They may still refer business your way.

 Of course, that doesn't mean you shouldn't also target a specific, high-converting audience on your social channels — to figure out your ideal target audience on social media, check out this post.

 5. You should only schedule posts during the work week.

-While you shouldn't force your social media manager to work on the weekends, you certainly can schedule posts or launch social media ads on the weekends ahead of time, but that doesn't mean it correlates to when people are using social media.
-Our social media scientist, Dan Zarrella, found out that you might actually have more success if you embrace contra-competitive timing.
+While you shouldn't force your social media manager to work on the weekends, you certainly can schedule posts or launch social media ads on the weekends ahead of time — and, depending on your audience, it might be a good idea.

+Of course, you'll need to identify when your audience uses certain social platforms the most.
 While pique social media engagement times occur around the middle of the week, most platforms also have high engagement times during the weekends and evenings as well.
-For further details on the best times to post on various networks, check out this detailed guide.

 You can't just have your mom and uncle Like every post you put up on Facebook.
 Although it might feel like you see a lot of posts that your friends or family members like, Facebook and other social media algorithms are a bit more sophisticated than that when it comes to determining which posts get seen.

 To get social media feeds to favor your content, you'll need a variety of people interacting with your content — both to grow your reach, and to show up in users' news feeds.